 These will last for up to 1 week in an airtight container.
 Make sure to keep them in the fridge to maintain their chewy texture.

 Yes, dried cranberry flapjacks can be frozen for up to 3 months in airtight containers.
 Alternatively, you can freeze the whole flapjack slab- do this on a baking tray until it becomes solid then wrap it up tightly in clingfilm.
-To defrost the flapjacks, let them sit in the fridge overnight.
+For more storage info, check out my post on How To Freeze Flapjacks.

 More flapjack recipes: